 Building on land subject to a natural hazard

-Before we do this, we will ask that the owner acknowledges (in writing) that they understand the implications of this, and provide the opportunity for further discussion
+Before we do this, we will ask the owner to acknowledge (in writing) that they understand the implications of this, and provide an opportunity for further discussion.